mbats/mbats.github.io/_posts/2022-02-04-happy-new-year.markdown

 <figcaption>—Bryan Adams, <cite><a href="https://youtu.be/PzilYDj2b9k">Fits Ya good</a></cite></figcaption>
 </figure>

-When a diagram is opened, a "Fit to screen" is automatically performed to ensure all its content is visible.
-Previously, depending on the coordinates of the elements it could happen that not all of them were visible on open.
+When a diagram is opened, a "Fit to screen" is automatically performed to ensure all its contents are visible.
+Previously, depending on the coordinates of the elements it could happen that not all of them were visible when opening a diagram.

 ![Fit to screen](https://docs.obeostudio.com/2022.01.0/img/FitToScreenOnOpen.gif)